Garden Tools HubGarden math, answered.

 Dry, fibrous materials high in carbon.
 They provide energy for microbes and create air pockets that keep the pile from compacting.

-Examples: dry leaves, straw, cardboard, wood chips, newspaper
+Dry leaves, straw, cardboard, wood chips, newspaper.

 A common rule of thumb is a 3:1 ratio of browns to greens by volume.
 However, the more precise measure is the carbon-to-nitrogen (C:N) ratio of the combined pile.

-The C:N Ratio Explained
+The C:N ratio explained

-The carbon-to-nitrogen ratio (C:N ratio) is the single most important factor in composting speed and quality.
+The carbon-to-nitrogen ratio is the single most important factor in composting speed and quality.
 The ideal range for active composting is 25:1 to 30:1 — meaning 25–30 parts carbon for every 1 part nitrogen by weight.

 • Too much nitrogen (C:N below 20:1): The pile heats up fast but smells like ammonia.
 Nitrogen is lost as gas.
 Add more browns.